 Lands, Roads and Trails: The refuge is open daily from sunrise to sunset for approved activities.

-Headquarters Office: The office is generally open Monday-Friday.
+Headquarters Office: Our address is 2100 Sears Point Road, Sonoma CA 95476.
+The office is generally open Monday-Friday.
 However, staff are often out in the field and the office may be closed.
 It is best to call the office before arriving to ensure that there is someone there to assist you.

 Location and Contact Information